appdev-projects/sinatra-template/README.md

 App uses Edamam API for recipe search.

-User can type any food and get recipes displayed.
+A user can type any food and get recipes displayed.